 What’s next

-- Chesterfield County School Board will appoint an interim member before a special election set for 2027.
+- Chesterfield County School Board will appoint an interim member while preparing for a special election in 2025.